xavierjialei/xi-portfolio/part-ii.md

 What else do you think could be adjusted or improved?

 > As I mentioned before, maybe you could provide some information on the existing resources of language learning and how effective those resources are in terms of language protection.

+## 4. Findings and Changes
+Based on the interviews